SynLube logo SynLube Lube-4-Life®

 Or their vision of the future based on looking into the rearview mirror of automotive reliability data?

-Will they refund your subscription price if their advice is “bad”?
+Will they refund your $20 magazine subscription price if their advice turns out to be really bad?

 No, definitely NO !